Trainline homepage

 Major engineering works taking place over the Easter bank holiday weekend

-Engineering work will be taking place on several routes over the Easter weekend from 29th March to 1st April.
+Engineering work will be taking place on several routes over the Easter weekend between 18th and 21st April 2025.
 For more details on individual engineering works updates, visit our train engineering works page.

 If you want to explore the UK this Easter, but you’re not sure where to go, we’re here to help!
 Here are some of the most popular routes for the Easter bank holiday: